Available with Standard or Advanced license.

 Since the replica version is the conduit through which changes are synchronized, plan how you will work with the replica versions before creating replicas.
 For example, you may plan to run some validation on the changes received during synchronization before integrating it into your main workflow.
 This can be done by analyzing the contents of the replica version after a synchronization then reconciling and posting it into your regular working version.
 Also, the default version can be used as the replica version.
 This is helpful in cases where you want the changes to go directly to default when synchronizing.

-- Define the data to replicate: Geodatabase replication allows you to replicate some or all of the datasets in your ArcSDE geodatabase.
+- Define the data to replicate: Geodatabase replication allows you to replicate some or all of the datasets in an enterprise or workgroup geodatabase.
 It also allows you to define what features or rows to replicate using filters and relationship classes.
 During creation, filters are always applied first, then relationship classes are used to append additional features and rows.
 See preparing for replication for more information.

 Consider your future needs when defining the data to replicate.
 For example, two-way and one-way replicas are created once and synchronized many times.
 The filters you define at replica creation time are also applied at synchronization time.
 Over time, your needs may change to require a larger replica area.
 It is also important to consider the type of data that you are replicating.
 To maintain data integrity, additional rules are applied when replicating complex data types such as geometric networks and topologies.
 The following help topics describe these rules and show examples: Geometric Networks, Topologies, Relationship Classes, Raster Data, and Terrains and Network Datasets.

 - Consider replica creation options: Some options have been added to make the replica creation process as efficient as possible.
 These options are designed to work for specific cases and may or may not be applicable to your workflow.
 Review the following list to see if you can take advantage of these options: